 She is truly a product of her upbringing: born into a family of activists, Cairncross learnt from her parents’ example — they identified as activists first, professionals second.
 As a result, she approached her career in medicine with a similar mindset.
 It didn’t take long for her to begin using her training and experience for activism, becoming involved in the fight against HIV early in her career with the Treatment Action Campaign, after being deeply affected by the extent of the suffering patients endured before antiretrovirals became readily available.
 “As doctors, we could do so little to help.
 But here was this organisation of communities, patients and health workers, fighting for treatment and winning.
 It was inspiring,” she says.

-As she developed as a doctor in the public health system, it became clear to her, that although there is plenty to improve when making processes more efficient and healthcare more affordable, there are factors beyond the hospitals that needed to be addressed.
+As she developed as a doctor in the public health system, it became clear to her that, although there is plenty to improve to make processes more efficient and healthcare more affordable, there are factors beyond the hospitals that needed to be addressed.
 As Cairncross explains: “The true determinants of health are social, political and economic, such as whether our people have access to nutritious food, adequate shelter, income security, safe public transport, clean water, sanitation and environments free from violence and substance abuse.”

 Pressed to identify the proudest accomplishment in her life, she says her mind goes straight to her children.
-Her experience of raising them and the pride she felt having breastfed them until they became toddlers are now tied to her work at the hospital.
-Cairncross was the first woman to donate breast milk to the hospital’s neonatal nursery, which led her to develop a lifelong passion for supporting women in their breastfeeding journey, focused particularly on the professional mothers who aren’t working from a home environment.
+Her experience of raising them and the pride she felt in breastfeeding them until they became toddlers are now tied to her work at the hospital.
+Cairncross was the first woman to donate breast milk to the hospital’s neonatal nursery, which developed her lifelong passion for supporting women on their breastfeeding journey, focused particularly on the professional mothers who aren’t working from a home environment.